sabateri/water-quality/README.md

 The extracted thresholds from the ECHA and EWG look as follows
 ![thresholds](images/US_EU_contaminants.png)

-We can see that the in most cases, the EU sets stricter thresholds for water contaminants compared to the US.
+We can see that in most cases, the EU sets stricter thresholds for water contaminants compared to the US.

 ## Getting Started